 When is the last time you googled yourself?
 Your digital footprint can have a lifelong impact on you and your kids’ employment, education and relationships

-If your kids are anything like ours, chances are during the Circuit Breaker they’ve been getting more screen time than ever.
+If your kids are anything like ours, chances are during the pandemic they’ve been getting more screen time than ever.
 While there are some surprising upsides to screen time – it can enhance parent-child bonding, and encourage thought-provoking discussions and a deeper exploration into a child’s hobbies and passions – it’s also important to bear in mind Internet safety.
 This begins with the digital footprint.

 What is a digital footprint?
 According to Singapore’s Media Literacy Council (MLC), which promotes public education on media literacy and cyber wellness, a digital footprint is a record of all traces of your online activity.
 It’s what you create, post and share – like social media posts, or comments on blogs.
 Every time you post something online, search for something, or accept cookies from a website (how often do you mindlessly click ok?), you are creating a digital trail of information.

 Anyone from pesky advertisers, to online bullies, to cyber criminals could potentially prey on this information.
 At the same time, employers, schools, and law enforcement could potentially use your digital footprint as a basis for character assessment.
 It can have a lasting impact on your reputation, relationships and future employment opportunities.

 Both parents and kids should be aware of how to safely manage their own digital footprints.
 Read on for top tips from the MLC’s Better Internet Campaign to ensure both you and your kids have full control of your digital footprint…